acising/KellectAgent-Windows/README.md

 # kellect Introduction

-kellect is a multi-threaded Windows kernel log collector based on ETW(Event Tracing for Windows),developed on C++ language with high-efficient performance. kellect can track kernel level information of Windows system, such as FileIO, Process, Thread, ImageLoad, Registry and so on.
+kellect is a multi-threaded Windows kernel log collector based on ETW(BaseEvent Tracing for Windows),developed on C++ language with high-efficient performance. kellect can track kernel level information of Windows system, such as FileIO, Process, Thread, ImageLoad, Registry and so on.

 The program integrates the full functions of event collection, event analysis, event semantic correction, and event output.
 Output in JSON format, and can specify the output to a file path or transfer to another host through socket.